juliakloiber/superrr/_projects/thenewnew.md

 </p>

 <p>
-The New New is a joint program by the Bertelsmann Stiftung’s “Ethics of Algorithms” project and Superrr Lab in cooperation with The Goethe Institute and Allianz Kulturstiftung.
+The New New is a joint programme by the Bertelsmann Stiftung’s “Ethics of Algorithms” project and SUPERRR Lab in cooperation with The Goethe Institute and Allianz Kulturstiftung.
  </p>

-<p>Learn more about the program, the fellows and the advisory board on <a href="https://thenewnew.space/" target="_blank">the New New website</a>.</p>
+<p>Learn more about the programme, the fellows and the advisory board on <a href="https://thenewnew.space/" target="_blank">the New New website</a>.</p>

 <p>
 <img class="img-responsive" src="/assets/img/static/projects/fellows.jpg">